prateek-chaubey/omegapc/README.md

 ## CREDIT:-
-HiddenEye - For Their Webpages
+HiddenEye - For Their Resources

 # FOUND A BUG ? / HAVE ANY ISSUE ? :- (Read This)